 Bair Hugger Forced Air-Warming Blankets are Linked to Infections and Lawsuits

-Our mass tort law firm looks out for dangerous medical devices that may harm our clients and the public.
-Dozens of lawsuits have been filed against the makers of a blanket used to keep people warm before and during surgery by former patients who said they suffered from serious infections due to its use.
+Our Virginia mass tort injury law firm looks out for dangerous medical devices that may harm our clients and the public.
+Dozens of lawsuits have been filed against the makers of this blanket used to keep people warm before and during surgery by former patients who said they suffered from serious infections due to its use.

 What are Bair Hugger Blankets?

 Bair Hugger is a warming system that maintains a patient's body temperature before and during surgery.
-The blankets are proven to reduce bleeding and speed up a patient’s recovery time.
+The blankets were designed to reduce bleeding and speed up a patient’s recovery time.
 They maintain a patient’s body temperature as close as possible to normal during the course of surgery.

 What Problems Have Been Reported With the Bair Hugger?

-The air discharged under the table where a patient is being treated can lead to the dispersal and recirculation of bacteria which can infect the patient’s wound during surgery.
+The lawsuits brought against 3M claim the air pumped out under the table where a patient is being treated can spread bacteria which infects the patient’s wound during surgery.
 There have been cases in which patients claim the air appears to have caused a serious infection in their knee or hip including the Methicillin-resistant Staphylococcus aureus (MRSA) or sepsis.
 If infections end up deep in a patient’s joints they can be very difficult to treat.